slangerosuna/photo_software/README.md

 ## Contribution

-We welcome contributions from the community!
-To report bugs, request features, or submit pull requests, please visit our [GitHub Issues](https://github.com/slangerosuna/photo_software/issues) page.
+If you would like to contribute, I would be incredibly grateful.
+Pull requests are welcome.
+To report bugs or request features, please visit our [GitHub Issues](https://github.com/slangerosuna/photo_software/issues) page.

 ## License

-Photo Software is licensed under the GPL.
+Joyful Create is licensed under the GPL.
 See the [LICENSE](https://github.com/slangerosuna/photo_software/blob/master/LICENSE) file for more details.

 ## Contact